wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 ### Showing Individual Fields' Error Messages

 Let's say that would rather display the error messages just below the failed fields (or anywhere else, for that matter).
-CFWheels has that covered too.
+Wheels has that covered too.
 All that it takes is a simple line of code for each form field that could end up displaying feedback to the user.

 Let's add some error message handlers for the `firstName`, `lastName`, and `departmentId` fields: